The following contains important information of which our clients and parties for whom we have effected securities transactions should be aware.

 Our Business Continuity Plan: We plan to quickly recover and resume business operations after a significant business disruption and respond by safeguarding our property, making a financial and operational assessment, protecting the firm’s books and records, and allowing our customers to transact business.
 In short, our business continuity plan is designed to permit our firm to resume operations as quickly as possible, given the scope and severity of the significant business disruption.

-Our business continuity plan addresses: data backup and recovery; all mission critical systems; financial and operational assessments; alternative communications with customers, employees, and regulators; alternate physical location of employees; critical supplier, contractor, bank and counter-party impact; regulatory reporting; and assuring our customers prompt access to their funds and securities if we are unable to continue our business.
+Our business continuity plan addresses: data backup and recovery; all mission critical systems; financial and operational assessments; alternative communications with customers, employees, and regulators; alternate physical location of employees; critical supplier, contractor, bank and counter-party impact; regulatory reporting; and assuring our customers prompt access to our team, even in the event of a public health crisis that may result in a high rate of employee absences or remote working requirements.

-Our representatives, affiliated issuers, and third-party IT and electronic mail services back up our important records in a geographically separate area.
-While every emergency situation poses unique problems based on external factors, such as time of day and the severity of the disruption, we have advised our representatives that their objective is to restore their own operations and be able to assist their clients with any issues or questions.
+We utilize third-party IT support, cloud based hosting, and various electronic record retention to back up our books and records and electronic communications in a geographically separate area.
+While every emergency situation poses unique problems based on external factors, such as time of day and the severity of the disruption, we have advised our registered representatives that their objective is to restore their own operations and be able to assist their clients with any issues or questions.
 Your requests could be delayed during this period.

-Varying Disruptions: Significant business disruptions can vary in their scope, such as only our firm, a single building housing our firm, the business district where our firm is located, or the whole region.
+Varying Disruptions: Significant business disruptions can vary in their scope, such as those that solely affect our firm, a building in which our firm operates, the business district where our firm is located, or the whole region, state, country or world.
 Within each of these areas, the severities of the disruption can also vary from minimal to severe.
-In a disruption to only our firm or building housing our firm, we will transfer our operations to a local site when needed and expect to recover and resume business within one day.
-In a disruption affecting our business district, city, or region, we will transfer our operations to a site outside of the affected area, and recover and resume business within one day.
-In either situation, we plan to continue in business and inform you as to how to contact us through notification through our website at http://securities-group.com/ , or via our emergency numbers (816-799-5886 or 816-309-3844).
-If the significant business disruption is so severe that it prevents us from remaining in business, we will ensure that we have means to advise you on how you may contact the issuers of your investments, as needed.
+When applicable, we will transfer our operations to remote locations and expect to recover and resume business without delay.
+In any event, we plan to continue in business and inform you as to how to contact us alternatively if necessary through our website at https://securities-group.com/ , or via our emergency numbers (816-799-5886 or 816-550-2396), automated forwarding of our business phone lines or automated responses sent from our email addresses with instruction.
+If the significant business disruption is so severe that it prevents us from remaining in business, we will notify you as quickly as practical.

 For more information: If you have questions about our business continuity planning, you can contact us at 816-888-7920 or via email at firstname.lastname@example.org.

-Under Section 326 of the USA PATRIOT Act, MAS is required to verify the identity of its clients.
-MAS may utilize the services of outside vendors to assist us with this government-mandated requirement.
+Under Section 326 of the USA PATRIOT Act, M&A Securities Group, Inc. is required to verify the identity of its clients.
+M&A Securities Group, Inc. may utilize the services of outside vendors to assist us with this government-mandated requirement.
 We appreciate your patience with our compliance efforts.

 For purposes of Customer Identification Program, Section 326 defines “account” as a formal relationship with a broker/dealer established to effect transactions in securities, including, but not limited to, the purchase or sale of securities, securities loaned and borrowed activity, and the holding of securities or other assets for safekeeping or as collateral.
 CIP Notice